aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/setup.md

 ```

 ---
+This step will install the controller and the CRDs (Custom Resource Definitions) required to interact with the Kubernetes Gateway API.
+Installation is available via `kubectl`or `helm`.

-**CHOOSE AN INSTALLATION METHOD** for the controller between the two options below:
+**CHOOSE AN INSTALLATION METHOD** between the two options below.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Option 1:** *Install with kubectl*